Frequently Asked Questions

-Team size will be limited to 10 athletes per team per night and masks must be worn until play begins (intramural staff will remain in masks).
+Team size will be limited to 10 athletes per team per night and masks will be required for all participants (teams and intramural staff).

 Teams will be asked to wear a certain team color each night to eliminate the need to use shared pennies or jerseys, with penalties in place if this request is not followed.

 Games will be spaced 20 minutes apart to allow staff to sanitize equipment between uses.
 Staff will also sanitize all shared equipment at the beginning of each night and again at the end of the night.